The easiest way to clean the washing machine to help keep in mould and mildew free.

 Most new washing machines now come with a “washing machine cleaning cycle” built into the programmes.
 However if your’s doesn’t then it’s super easy to clean the washing machine using simple, natural products.

-For this cleaning job we use soda crystals and white vinegar both of which are available cheaply at the supermarket.
+To clean the washing machine we use soda crystals, white vinegar and ordinary washing up liquid, all of which are readily available, cheaply at the supermarket.

 I prefer to clean the washing machine using more natural products especially as I have young children at home – chemicals are best kept to a minimum especially around inquisitive types!

-- cup of soda crystals
+- 1 cup of soda crystals

 - 2 cups of white vinegar

-- dish washing soap
+- big squirt of dish washing soap

 - Clean inside the soap dispenser space in the washing machine, again use dish washing soap and a toothbrush to scrub any small tight areas.

 - Once it’s finished use a soft cloth to wipe clean the inside of the glass door and the rubber door seal.

 - The outside of the washing machine can be cleaned with a microfibre cloth and warm soapy water.

-The best way to prevent the door seal getting black mould on it is to make sure you dry the seal after use and leave the door slightly ajar so air circulates.
+The best way to prevent the door seal getting black mould on it is to make sure you dry the seal after use and leave the washing machine door slightly ajar so air circulates.